jonasbn/dstserver-website/blog/2022-09-19-fundraising/index.md

 ### 38 server regions over the world

-Many game hosting providers force you to share resources with other people on a big server so that they can only host at most ~5 servers over the world.
-Meanwhile, [dstserver.cloud](https://dstserver.cloud) let you run a DST server on a standalone machine with `38 regions` over the world to make sure that you will get the lowest latency and highest performance possible.
+Many service providers launch your server long other people's servers, so that they can only host at most ~5 servers over the world.
+Meanwhile, `dstserver.cloud` run your server on a standalone machine.
+We sustain `38 regions` worldwide to deliver you the lowest latency.

-### Native server and mod configuration
+### Native server and mod configurations

-Have you ever tried to run a simple DST server, but it keeps crashing without any further information?
+Have you ever tried to run a server, but it keeps crashing unexpectedly?
 How about installing a mod that is a nightmare even for experienced players?

-Don't worry, [dstserver.cloud](https://dstserver.cloud) will handle that.
-Now you can quickly try thousands of DST workshop items without studying them.
+From now on, `dstserver.cloud` will handle that.
+You can quickly try thousands of DST workshop items without studying them.

 ### Per minute payment

-Sometimes you want to quickly start a server to play with your friend, test out a new workshop item, and play for a couple of hours a day, roughly 2-3 days a week.
+Imagine you want to play DST with your friend, test out a new workshop item, play for a couple of hours a day and roughly 2-3 days a week.
 But all the providers force you to buy a monthly subscription.

-The [dstserver.cloud](https://dstserver.cloud) allows you to quickly deploy/terminate the server in less than a minute, and the pay-per-minute model will help you save tons of money while you can still try new stuff.
+dstserver.cloud can quickly deploy/terminate the server in less than a minute.
+Furthermore, the pay-per-minute model will save you tons of money.

 | Payment mode      | Pros                    | Cons                             |
 | ----------------- | ----------------------- | -------------------------------- |